liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?
-This change helps keep a unified UI and consistent experience for uploading logos in the portal that can be customized from a single location.
-In addition, it adds new features such as image cropping and support for canceling image upload.
+This change helps keep a unified UI and consistent experience for uploading logos in the portal.
+The logos can be customized from a single location and used throughout the portal.
+In addition, the change adds new features such as image cropping and support for canceling image upload.

 ---------------------------------------